mantidproject/mantid/docs/source/concepts/WorkspaceGroup.rst

     ws_group = api.WorkspaceGroup()

-This **will not** be automatically added to the ADS, to do so, using the following line
+This **will not** be automatically added to the ADS, to do so, use the following line

 .. code::

     AnalysisDataService.add("name", ws_group)

-the group should then appear with the given name.
+the group should then appear in the ADS with the given name.

 Un-grouping Workspaces
 ~~~~~~~~~~~~~~~~~~~~~~